Thermodynamic Geometry of black hole in the deformed Horava-Lifshitz gravity: Thermodynamic geometry of the Kehagias-Sfetsos black hole

-Thus, the Ruppeiner metric can be obtained through (\ref{metric}).
-With $r_+$ and $r_-$, the metric reads
+Thus, the Ruppeiner metric can be obtained through (\ref{metric}). {After a simple calculation}, the metric can be expressed, in terms of $r_+$ and $r_-$, as

-It is clear that $r_{+}=r_{-}$ is singular for the metric.
-So, the Ruppeiner metric is useless to describe an extreme black hole and we will restrict our discussion on the non-extreme black hole.
+It is clear that the metric is singular at $r_{+}=r_{-}$.
+So, the Ruppeiner metric is useless to describe an extremal black hole and we will restrict our discussion {for} the non-extremal black hole $r_{+}>r_{-}$.
+As shown in \cite{Ruppeiner00}, calculating the curvature may tell us the thermodynamic properties for a microscopic model.
+Although microscopic degree of freedom of a black hole is still unknown, we can perform with this technique, which may provide us with some useful information about the microstructure of the black hole (such as the correlation length).
 A direct calculation shows that the Ruppeiner curvature is

-Curiously, there exists a logarithmic term in the denominator of the curvature, which may be explained by the gravity theory.
-The logarithmic term will absent at the divergence point of the heat capacity $C_{HL}$, i.e., $2 r_-^2+5 r_+r_--r_+^2=0$.
-It can also be seen that the curvature is always positive and non-zero.
-This result is very different from the RN black hole, whose Ruppeiner curvature is zero.
-The non-vanished curvature implies the statistical system is interacting.
-Fig. \ref{ruppeinercurvature} shows the Ruppeiner curvature scalar plotted against the outer horizon of the KS black hole.
-We restrict to the range $r_{+}>r_{-}$ where the result can be trusted.
-We have checked that the curvature scalar becomes smaller when increasing the inner horizon $r_{-}$, while the shape of the graph is unchanged.

-Now, we have obtained the Ruppeiner curvature of the KS black hole.
-Although its thermodynamics is similar to the RN black hole, its thermodynamic geometry is very different from the later one.
-One possible reason may be the difference between the gravity theories.